GameServerManagers/LinuxGSM-Docs/FAQ.md

 Below is a list of common questions that people ask about the Linux Game Server Managers.

-FAQ section is to try to help with common problems with LGSM.
+FAQ section is to try to help with common problems with LinuxGSM.

 I'm having an issue can you help?
 ===============================================

-There are various ways to get help and support with LGSM.
+There are various ways to get help and support with LinuxGSM.
 * http://gameservermanagers.com/support/

 _Remember to consider the best place to post your issue and search the internet for a solution before posting._

 ## Documentation
-The website and GitHub wiki is a useful resource for various LGSM related topics.
+The website and GitHub wiki is a useful resource for various LinuxGSM related topics.
 * http://gameservermanagers.com
 * http://gameservermanagers.com/wiki

 ## General Support
-LGSM has a Steam Group where you can get general support for LGSM related stuff.
+LinuxGSM has a Steam Group where you can get general support for LinuxGSM related stuff.
 * http://gameservermanagers.com/steam

 ## Bugs/Feature Requests
-LGSM has a GitHub issues page where you can submit any bugs and feature suggestions.
+LinuxGSM has a GitHub issues page where you can submit any bugs and feature suggestions.
 * http://gameservermanagers.com/issues

 tmux: command not found